top of page

 bNovate Team in 2015: Fabrice, Jeremy, Bertrand, Peter, Samuel, Thamani, Jacques, Simon, Jerry, Sigi, Douglas

-The market entry of BactoSense was also important.
-Helped by Sigrist-Photometer's experience, we have technically created and industrialized a device that is solid, opening the access to flow cytometry anytime, anywhere, and for everyone, even outside of a laboratory and without requiring technical experts or training.
+The market entry of BactoSense was also necessary.
+Helped by Sigrist-Photometer's experience, we have technically created and industrialized a solid device, opening access to flow cytometry anytime, anywhere, and for everyone, even outside a laboratory, without requiring technical experts or training.

 Another specificity worth mentioning is the low maintenance required.
 Our industrial solution only needs yearly maintenance.
 It was a complex task that was made possible thanks to everyone who was involved.